erxes/erxes/README.md

 ## Features

+With erxes, achieving growth and unity within your company is possible.
+We designed erxes to help you eliminate fragmented business processes by bringing all of your messaging and collaboration into one tool.
+As a result, you will be able to double your output and treat all of your customers as close friends.
+Optimize your growth operation and scale-up better and faster, but most importantly, correctly.

 <img src="https://s3.amazonaws.com/erxes/github/features-transparent.png" width="400" align="right" style="max-width: 50%">

-erxes helps you attract and engage more customers while helping you achieve high lead conversion.
-With erxes, all your marketing, sales, and customer service tools are merged into one platform for greater output.

-- **Growth Hacking:** Manage your entire growth operation easily.
-Erxes makes growing a pleasure by consolidating ideas and making actual performance a reality.
-Erxes makes sure everything is recorded, prioritized, and centralized in a single platform.
-- **Email & SMS Marketing:** Reach your customers with personalized messaging.
-Keeping your customers hooked is a challenge.
-Start converting your prospects into potential customers through email, SMS, Live chat, Botpress and In-app-messaging and more interactions to drive them to a successful close.
-You can connect to your customers in a whole new complete way with erxes!
-- **Pop-ups & Forms:** Create Stylish Pop-ups and Forms that bring you leads.
-Turn regular visitors into qualified leads by capturing them with customizable pop-ups, forms, and embedded placements.
-Erxes helps you to create stylish and contextual pop-ups, banners and announcement bars to fit all your marketing needs.
-- **Sales Pipeline:** Track your entire sales pipeline from one dashboard.
-All your customer information and sales process is there in one board to follow up flawlessly.
-Have your sales managers know everything needed to deliver increased levels of personalization when they contact customers.
-- **Contact Management:** Manage Visitors, Customers, and Companies.
-Access our all-in-one CRM system so it’s easier to coordinate and manage your contacts and interactions with your customers.
-Erxes Contacts provides segmentation tools for you to work with more efficiently.
-- **Lead Scoring:** Identify and Target Sales-Ready Leads.
-- **Shared Team Inbox:** Communicate faster and easier with your customers via one truly omnichannel platform.
-Combine real-time client and team communication with in-app messaging, live chat, email and forms.
-Your customers can reach you however and wherever they want.
-- **Messenger:** Talk to Your Customers in Continuous Omnichannel Conversations.
-Enable businesses to capture customer feedback and communicate in real-time.
-You can educate your customers through the knowledge-base directly in the erxes Messenger.
-- **Knowledge base:** Create Help Articles for Customer Self-service.
-Educate both your customers, and staff by creating a help center related to your brand, products and services and reach a higher level of satisfaction.
-- **Task Management:** Work More Collaboratively and Get More Done.
-Save time, manage your projects, monitor your team and increase your productivity in just a few clicks.
-Erxes helps to turn chaos into clarity.
+- Leverage growth marketing and scale your business with **Growth Hacking** ready-made templates and prioritize with different metrics and scoring systems
+- Convert more prospects with email, SMS, and in-app chat **Campaigns**
+- Never miss a potential lead by capturing them with a customizable **Forms**
+- Track your entire sales and drive leads to a successful close with our Kansan-style boards in the **Sales Pipeline**
+- Coordinate and manage all your customer interactions in the **Contact Management**
+- Stay in sync with your customers and staff with **Team Inbox**
+- Connect with your customers in continuous real-time omnichannel with **Messenger**
+- Educate both your customers and staff with **Knowledge Base**
+- Create a more collaborative, self-reliant, and cross-linked team with **Task Management**
+- Manage different **Brands** using one account with no branding
+- Analyze different areas of your business with **Reports (a.k.a Dashboard)** through any properties and events tracked with erxes script
+- Access some of your most important CRM and web chat tools on the go with iOS and Android **Mobile Apps**
+- Access everything from anywhere with our **cloud version** <a href="https://erxes.io/" target="_blank">here</a>.

 ## Documentation